RespiraWorks/Ventilator/software/utils/README.md

 This is a convenience link to the controller debug interface.

-This Python script can be used to interface with the controller via the virtual serial port that is created when you plug a USB cable into the Nucleo board.
+This Python script can be used to interface with the controller via the virtual serial port that is created when you plug a USB cable into the controller's debug port.
 The command line interface allows you to examine and directly manipulate a number of low level variables, as well as run calibration routines and automated performance tests.

 There is a brief tutorial on how to use it right next to the python code in the [/debug](debug) subdirectory.